-Looking for Chicago 17th edition help?
-You can access our quick reference guide, online manual, and video tutorial below.
+Looking for Chicago 18th edition help?
+You can access our quick reference guide and online manual below.

 Chicago Style Citations primarily uses Footnotes or Endnotes.
 Notes are indicated by number within the text and a corresponding citation is located either at the bottom of the page (footnotes) or at the end of the document (endnotes).